fibrosarcoma in cats

-With the end of November comes the end of our month-long series on pet cancer awareness.
 Cancer is a sad subject, but one that needs to be addressed.
 If your pet gets a diagnosis of cancer, being educated on the treatment options could make a big difference in your pet’s life.

-This week we’ll discuss locally invasive tumors, which work a bit differently than what we typically think of as cancer.
+In this blog, we’ll discuss locally invasive tumors, which work a bit differently than what we typically think of as cancer.
 Locally invasive tumors, like fibrosarcoma and squamous cell carcinoma, grow in one place and tend to not spread until late in the disease course, if they spread at all.

 Our feline friends are particularly prone to developing fibrosarcoma, which arises from soft tissues in cats.
 While it looks like a discrete round tumor, in this case, looks are deceiving.
 The tumor actually has hundreds of finger-like projections, or tendrils, that invade the surrounding soft tissue and extend well beyond the margins of the visible tumor.